codeforamerica/howto/Python.md

 Project Structure
 -----------------
 All projects should include README.md files with links to this document, Contributors.md with information about how to contribute and who is contributing, and a license file, MIT preferred.
-Each project should have a requirements folder containing a app.txt file in the [requirement file format](https://pip.readthedocs.org/en/1.1/requirements.html) always pin requirements to and use projects which respect [semver](http://semver.org/).
+Each project should have a requirements folder containing an app.txt file in the [requirement file format](https://pip.readthedocs.org/en/1.1/requirements.html) always pin requirements to and use projects which respect [semver](http://semver.org/).
 Also including a dev.txt requirements file with developer tools can be helpful as well as operating system specific scripts.

 Application Structure
 ---------------------